 The analysis shows that the GDP growth percentage of Bangladesh was the highest, followed by India and Pakistan.
 However, the Indian GDP is much higher than Pakistan and Bangladesh combined.
 That comes as no surprise since India is part of BRICS, the world’s leading emerging market economies.

 Trade as % of GDP

-India is a mixed economy and the biggest exporter of pharmaceuticals and textile; the graph shows that India’s 40-55% of the GDP relied on trade from 2010-2019.
+India is a mixed economy and the biggest exporter of pharmaceuticals and textiles; the graph shows that India’s 40-55% of the GDP relied on trade from 2010 to 2019.
 Pakistan’s 25-35% of the GDP relied on trade, according to the reports from the World Bank database, as the largest exporter of textile and cotton.
-It, however, has been in a trade deficit since 2003, mainly due to high imports of energies.
+It, however, has been in a trade deficit since 2003, mainly due to high imports of energy.

 Bangladesh is one of the fastest-growing economies in the world; the country has pursued export-oriented industrialization.
 The % trade of GDP is around 35-50% during the year 2010-2019.
 It is the largest exporter of ready-made garments, trading with the European Union and the United States, but it still has a trade deficit because of the import of refined petroleum, raw cotton, and other goods and services from India and China.

 COVID-19 has brought the deepest global recession in decades.
 While the final outcome is still uncertain, the pandemic will result in contractions across these three South Asian economies and developing countries.
 It will also do lasting damage to potential output and labor productivity.
 According to the World Bank-Global Prospects Reports, GDP in the South Asian region will contract by 2.7% in 2020 as pandemic mitigation measures hinder consumption and services.